yariksav/vue-google-places/README.md

 ## Events

- - placechanged - when user has selected new place
+ - `placechanged`: Place - when user has selected new place
- - input - name of selected place
+ - `input`: String - name of selected place
+ - `noresult`: Place - when place has changed but details was not found

 ## Slots
- - default - in this slot you can put your own input component
+ - `default` - in this slot you can put your own input component

 ## Other frameworks
   This component implemented in such frameworks: